From Lacrosse Fields to Operating Rooms: How Notre Dame Graduates Found Purpose Volunteering with One World Surgery

 Is there a specific experience on your trip that impacted you?

-Marco Napolitano: I worked primarily in the operating room as a scrub tech because I’m passionate about pursuing a career in surgery.
+Marco Napolitano: I worked primarily as a general volunteer in the OR because I’m passionate about pursuing a career in surgery.
 One case that stands out was a young girl with a growth plate fracture in her knee, causing a deformity that we would normally catch and treat in the US.
-We inserted a rod through her femur into her tibia.
+I observed the surgery while the doctors inserted a rod through her femur into her tibia.
 Seeing her regain mobility and autonomy post-surgery was incredibly inspiring.

 Nick Harris: As a general volunteer, I helped with various tasks, from building a canal to assist with water drainage to de-greasing the kitchen and painting different areas of the ranch.
 It was powerful to see the transformation that our daily efforts brought to the community.